xtrahuman/portfolio_website/README.md

 # Portfolio: setup mobile and desktop version

 ## Description
-> this is mobile version and desktop version of my personal portfolio website
+> this is mobile and desktop version of my personal portfolio website

 Desktop view                                      |  Mobile view Header